rohitritik/Admin_Assignment_Portal_Backend/README.md

 -----------------------------------------------------------------------------------------------------------------

-About - Admin Assignment Portal
+About project - Admin Assignment Portal

 In Short - users to submit assignments and admins to review, accept, or reject them.